pymc-devs/pymc/docs/source/contributing/implementing_distribution.md

 ## 1. Creating a new `RandomVariable` `Op`

-{class}`~aesara.tensor.random.op.RandomVariable` are responsible for implementing the random sampling methods, which in version 3 of PyMC used to be one of the standard `Distribution` methods, alongside `logp` and `logcdf`.
+{class}`~pytensor.tensor.random.op.RandomVariable` are responsible for implementing the random sampling methods, which in version 3 of PyMC used to be one of the standard `Distribution` methods, alongside `logp` and `logcdf`.
 The `RandomVariable` is also responsible for parameter broadcasting and shape inference.

 Before creating a new `RandomVariable` make sure that it is not already offered in the {mod}`NumPy library <numpy.random>`.
-If it is, it should be added to the {doc}`Aesara library <aesara:index>` first and then imported into the PyMC library.
+If it is, it should be added to the {doc}`PyTensor library <pytensor:index>` first and then imported into the PyMC library.

 In addition, it might not always be necessary to implement a new `RandomVariable`.
 For example if the new `Distribution` is just a special parametrization of an existing `Distribution`.